Bunlong/libphonenumbers/README.md

 # libphonenumbers

-Google's common JavaScript library for parsing, formatting, and validating international phone numbers for Node.js.
+libphonenumbers – Google's common JavaScript library for parsing, formatting, and validating international phone numbers for Node.js.

+> libphonenumbers is JS port of [Google's libphonenumber](https://github.com/google/libphonenumber/tree/master/javascript)

 ## 🎁 Features

 * Compatible with both JavaScript and TypeScript

+## ❌ Missing Features:

+JS port of Google's libphonenumber does not support the following functions and classes:

+* findNumbers
+* PhoneNumberOfflineGeocoder
+* PhoneNumberToTimeZonesMapper
-* Easy to use
+* PhoneNumberToCarrierMapper

 ## 🔧 Install